lap-jo/blog/content/_index.md

 ---
-title: Moonshine, and opensource.
+title: Tech and opensource for you.
-description: linux, opensource, among other things
+description: all things linux and opensource.
 ---